From Paxos to BFT

 BFT stands for Byzantine Fault Tolerant consensus.
 Similarly to Paxos, we imagine a distributed system of computers communicating over a faulty network which can arbitrary reorder, delay, and drop messages.
 And we want computers to agree on some specific choice of value among the set of possibilities, such that any two computers pick the same value.
 Unlike Paxos though, we also assume that computers themselves might be faulty or malicious.
 So, we add a new condition to our list of bad things.
 Besides reordering, duplication, delaying and dropping, a fake message can be manufactured out of thin air.

-Of course, if absolutely arbitrary messages can be forged, then no consensus is possible each machine lives in its own solipsistic world which might be completely unlike the world of every other machine.
-So theres one restriction messages are cryptographically signed by the senders, and it is assumed that it is impossible for a faulty node to impersonate non-faulty one.
+Of course, if absolutely arbitrary messages can be forged, then no consensus is possible — each machine lives in its own solipsistic world which might be completely unlike the world of every other machine.
+So there’s one restriction — messages are cryptographically signed by the senders, and it is assumed that it is impossible for a faulty node to impersonate non-faulty one.

-Can we still achieve consensus?
-As long as for each f faulty, malicious nodes, we have at least 2f + 1 honest ones.
+faulty, malicious nodes, we have at least 2f + 1

 Similarly to the Paxos post, we will capture this intuition into a precise mathematical statement about trajectories of state machines.